 5.1 The proposed Members' Allowance Scheme complies with the relevant provisions of the Local Authorities (Members' Allowances) (England) Regulations 2003; the Local Government and Housing Act 1989 and the Local Government Act 2000.

 6. Consultation with Ward Members and Stakeholders

-6.1 The changes being recommended in this report were subject to consultation with the Constitution Working Group in February 2020.
+6.1 The outcome of annual review was been subject to consultation with the Constitution Working Group in January 2021.

 7. Equality Implications